AdobeDocs/journey-optimizer.en/help/using/content-management/fragments.md

 * Visual fragments are only available for the Email channel

-* Expression fragments are not available for the Web and In-app channels
+* Expression fragments are not available for the In-app channel

 ## Access and manage fragments {#access-manage-fragments}